Certification and Licensing

 Certified planners earn more, on average, than non-certified planners.
 For more information, consult our Salary/Compensation Survey.

 It is the position of the American Planning Association not to support state legislation to regulate the practice or title of professional planning.
-As of January 2007, only New Jersey requires a license to practice planning.
+As of 2019, only New Jersey requires a license to practice planning.
+Visit the website of APA's New Jersey Chapter.

 Some states, such as Kentucky, South Carolina, and Tennessee, have enacted legislation pertaining to the credentialing of planning commissioners and other planning officials.